If you have a question that is not answered below, please Contact Us.

 Frequently Asked Questions

-• Chemicals that have been spilled or dumped on the ground can pollute soil and groundwater.
-Volatile organic compounds (VOCs) are chemicals that easily evaporate into air.
+• Chemicals that have been spilled or otherwise released onto the ground can pollute soil and groundwater.
+Volatile organic compounds (VOCs), like TCE, are chemicals that easily evaporate into air.
 VOCs that evaporate from polluted soil and groundwater can create chemical vapors underground.
-If these vapors move and come in contact with a building, they may enter through cracks in the foundation, around pipes, or through a drain system.
+If these vapors move upward through the soil and come in contact with a building, they may enter the building through cracks in the foundation, around pipes, or through a drain system.
 The VOCs can then contaminate indoor air.
 This process - when pollution moves from air spaces in soil to indoor air - is called vapor intrusion.

 • Vapor-forming chemicals can easily move into the air and form vapors.
 Common ones include solvents used in dry cleaning and degreasing, as well as gasoline and diesel fuel.